-How to Generate/Encrypt/Decrypt Random Passwords in Linux
+How to Generate, Encrypt and Decrypt Random Passwords in Linux

-Security is one of the major concern of digital age.
-We put on password to computers, email, cloud, phone, documents and what not.
-We all know the basic to choose the password that is easy to remember and hard to guess.
-What about some sort of machine based password generation automatically?
-Believe me Linux is very good at this.
+Security is one of the major concerns of the digital age.
+We set passwords to computers, email, cloud, phones, documents, and whatnot.
+We all know the basic to choose a password that is easy to remember and hard to guess.

 $ pwgen 10 1